AJCodeCat/SQL-Module-Project/starting_with_data.md

 Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?

 SQL Queries:
+SELECT DISTINCT ON (al.city) al.city, p.productname, SUM(p.orderedquantity) AS totalordered
+FROM all_sessions al
+JOIN products p on p.productname = al.v2productname
+WHERE al.city IS NOT NULL AND al.city != 'not available in demo dataset'
+	AND al.city != '(not set)'
+GROUP BY al.city, p.productname

 Answer: